eladsez/Multi-Processing-OS/readme.txt

 There is also some outputs when error occurred, like invalid stack command etc.

-The malloc implementation is inspired from some GitHub repos and stackoverflow.
+The malloc implementation is from the previous assigment in this course (from assigment 4).